 Once the doctor in the ER examined me, it was determined that I had a strained muscle from my workouts, and the discharge process was started.
 I’m not a dramatic person, but I know my pain tolerance is high enough to handle a pulled muscle, and I knew that wasn’t what I was experiencing.
-Thank God I pushed back on the ER doctor, and asked to speak to her boss.
+I’m glad I pushed back on the ER doctor and asked to speak to her boss.

-They suspected the pain in my calf was a DVT that travelled up my right leg, and split into both my right and left lung.
-The situation changed immediately, and I was told to minimize my movements, when just 12 hours ago I was in the middle of running five miles.
-Now, I was being told that I couldn’t even walk down the hall to go to the bathroom.
-The doctors brought me up to the intensive care unity (ICU) and started me on a heparin drip.
+They suspected the pain in my calf was deep vein thrombosis that travelled up my right leg, and split into both my right and left lung.
+The doctors brought me to the intensive care unity and started me on a heparin drip.
 That night they discharged me with a prescription for a new oral anticoagulant, which worked very well for me.

 After the fact, we did several blood tests to determine the suspected cause of the clot.
 I had not traveled or had a recent surgery, and I do not remain stationary for long periods of the day.
 I am young, active, and healthy.
 I did not test positive for any genetic causes, and my family does not have a history of clots.
 I was on estrogen-based birth control pills for 8-10 years without any prior issues, but given that my particular birth control has been linked to blood clots, I determined that this was most likely the cause.
 My hematologist was adamant I never get back on a birth control containing estrogen.

-After my experience, I called the physical therapist who first examined me, to let him know what happened, in hopes that he can help someone else in the future.
-I’m so thankful I listened to my body, when I knew something was off.
+After my experience, I called the physical therapist who first examined me to let him know my outcome so he could help someone else in the future.
+I’m so thankful I listened to my body when I knew something was off.
 I’m also very thankful to have stood up for myself and questioned the ER doctors about my situation.
 I hope my experience can help others.